-NOTE The arrangement of flying wires can differ in the case the botton end from another manufacturer is use.
-If in doubt, contact KB for advice.
+The arrangement of flying wires can differ in the case the botton end from another manufacturer is use.
+If in doubt, contact KB for advice. -- ---

-- 10. The carabiner on the red flying cables attaches to the carabiner on the red basket wires.
-Check that the flying cables are not twisted and then close the screw gates on the carabiners fully and release by a half-turn. - 11.
+- 11. The carabiner on the red flying cables attaches to the carabiner on the red basket wires.
+Check that the flying cables are not twisted and then close the screw gates on the carabiners fully and release by a half-turn. - 12.
 Pull the envelope from its bag and spread it out either directly onto the ground or onto a pre-positioned ground sheet.
 Fully deploy the crown line downwind.
-If two crown lines are used, deploy them into a wide V-shape. - On a smooth surface spread the envelope by pulling on load tapes only.
+If two crown lines are used, deploy them into a wide V-shape.

+On a smooth surface spread the envelope by pulling on load tapes only.
 On a hard surface use the fan to spread the envelope.
 Attach the scoop to the envelope carabiners.
 Place DS and RV control lines into the basket.
 The red-white line (vent line) of the SV and SLV and red-white (vent line) and white line (reset line) of the LV are to be preferably placed in their bags in the basket.
 When using the electronic thermometer attach its sensor correctly onto the envelope.
-In the envelope, pay attention not to confuse the temperature sensor wire and the antenna. - 12.
-Attach a quick release to the upwind envelope carabiners or to the titanium rings, if they are used, and then secure the other end of the restraint rope to a secure anchor point (details in chap.
-4.3.6). - 13.
+In the envelope, pay attention not to confuse the temperature sensor wire and the antenna. - 13.
+Attach a quick release to the upwind attachment points (use the envelope carabiners or the titanium rings for small baskets, for large baskets (from K23 onwards) use only the burner frame attachment points), and then secure the other end of the restraint rope to a secure anchor point (details in chap.
+4.3.6). - 14.
 Position the fan on the side of the basket.
 Make sure that someone looks after the fan whenever it is turned on.